Wickwood-LLC/present-docs/docs/background-audio-guide/index.md

 You can test the audio guide by clicking in the start button.
 In the preview, go to the slide where you put the start button and press the start button to start playing the audio guide.
 You should see the presentation advancing automatically as the audio plays.

+!!! info "Presentation Controls Disappeared"
     You may notice that while the audio is playing, the presentation control buttons will be disappeared.
-It is because the presentation  don't want to be interacted causing the audio go out of sync.
+It is because the presentation  don't want to be interacted, causing the audio go out of sync.

 ##### Resizing the Preview